 Representative matters of Irwin IP, or its lawyers, include:

 U.S. Auto Parts Network, Inc. v.
 United States.
 Trial counsel for U.S. Auto in litigation asserting violation of the Administrative Procedures Act.
-Successfully secured a temporary restraining order (“TRO”) and a preliminary injunction against U.S. Customs Border Protection (“CBP”) after multi-witness evidentiary hearing, which precluded CBP from enforcing an import bonding requirement, and requiring CBP to expeditiously process all the improperly detained U.S. Auto merchandise that had been improperly detained.
+Successfully secured a temporary restraining order and a preliminary injunction against Customs after multi-witness evidentiary hearing, which precluded Customs from enforcing an import bonding requirement, and requiring Customs to expeditiously process all the U.S. Auto merchandise that had been improperly detained.

 LKQ Corporation v.
 United States.
 Lead counsel for LKQ Corporation in litigation securing a grant of a motion to compel rapid filing to force the Government to expeditiously bring judicial forfeiture actions against property to allow LKQ to vindicate its position that its good were authorized under the law, and not counterfeit, after the Government took the position that it could delay resolution of the merits for five years while continuing to seize LKQ’s merchandise.
 Further secured order compelling Government to consolidate new forfeiture actions in previously brought action as opposed to bringing new actions.